yurivict/ChemWiz/README.md

 * Qhull: to compute convex hulls of molecules (https://github.com/qhull/qhull)
 * (optional) OpenBabel: for parsing molecules in SMILES format (http://openbabel.org/wiki/Main_Page)
 * (optional) libdsrpdb: for parsing proteins in the PDB format (or perhaps any large and complex molecules) (https://graphics.stanford.edu/~drussel/pdb/)
+* Qt5 components: core and webenginewidgets (used only by the browser in qt5-QtWebEngine-browser/)

 #### Run-time dependencies
 * (optional) Jmol: for converting molecules to 3-D images, the executable 'jmoldata' is run from the scripts (http://jmol.sourceforge.net/)